 And as for the littles, this could certainly be a fun art prompt that doesn’t need to be nests!
 Just set out all of the parts and see what they can make on their own.
 Be sure to pre-cut the yarn.

 ~ Craft wire (I used 18 gauge copper)

 Step one: Bend wire into a nest shape.
 I plan to make a video soon, but until then… just twist and wrap and bend and see what you can come up with.

-Step two: Weave the scraps through the yarn, using the washi tape to secure pieces if they feel like they need it.
+Step two: Weave the scraps through the wire, using the washi tape to secure pieces if they feel like they need it.
 Put the feathers in at the end.

 I absolutely love the way this nest turned out and I was thinking that it would be fun to make a BIG nest out of heavier wire and make it a collaborative project.
 The kids could even go outside and collect nature to add to the nest!

 Lots of ideas still to come, I don’t feel like I’m finished exploring this whole concept.

 – – – – – – – – – – – – – – – – – – – –